Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

-By Corollary \ref{HDimCor}, the Hausdorff dimension (\ref{HDimDef}) of $\Lambda$ is $\e G<6g-6$, so its $(6g-6)$-dimensional Hausdorff measure is zero: that is $\lambda_x(\Lambda)=0$.
-The proof is complete. \end{proof}
+By Theorem \ref{HTSModThm}, we have the Thurston measure of the conical limit set of $G$ is null. \end{proof}

-For further reference, we record the following corollary of Theorem \ref{UniqueConfThm} for Gardiner-Masur boundary. \begin{lem} $\bGM$ admits a unique $\mcg$-equivariant conformal density of dimension $6g-6$, supported on the Myrberg set consisting of uniquely ergodic points. \end{lem}
+For further reference, we record the following corollary of Theorem \ref{UniqueConfThm} for Gardiner--Masur boundary. \begin{lem} Up to scaling, the Gardiner--Masur boundary $\bGM$ admits a unique and ergodic $\mcg$-equivariant conformal density of dimension $6g-6$, which is supported on the Myrberg set (a subset of uniquely ergodic points). \end{lem}